 During rehabilitation of the animals, our research team studies the causes of their illnesses and by doing so, learns about conditions affecting the health of marine mammal populations and the oceans – conditions that can affect humans as well.
 Our core research includes studying domoic acid poisoning in sea lions, bacterial infections such as leptospirosis, and even cancer, which is found in approximately 17% of adult sea lions that undergo post mortem at our hospital.

 Inspiring Stewardship of Our Oceans:

 Our education programs teach nearly 30,000 students and adults each year about marine mammals and the urgent need for environmental stewardship of earth's marine environments, with the goal of inspiring ocean conservation.
 Our school programs are designed to support the California State Academic Standards for science.
-Additionally, our Youth Volunteer Program provides teenage ocean stewards with hands-on experience as volunteers working with animal care crews or as education docents.
+Additionally, our Youth Crew provides teenage ocean stewards with hands-on experience as volunteers working with animal care crews or as education docents.